Rian-Carter/pizzaParlorCodeReview/README.md

 * Test: "It should return a Customer object with customer name"
 * Code: Customer = new Customer("Rian");
 * Expected Output: Custer {name: 'Rian'}

+* Test: "It should return a Customer object with two properties for customer name and empty array of pizzas"
+* Code: myCustomer = new Customer("Rian");
+* Expected Output: Customer { name: 'Rian', order: Array(0) }

 ## Known Bugs